veaba/tensorflow-docs/docs/tf.keras/optimizers/schedules/PolynomialDecay.md

 )
 ```
 Applies a polynomial decay to the learning rate.
 It is commonly observed that a monotonically decreasing learning rate, whose degree of change is carefully chosen, results in a better performing model.
-This schedule applies a polynomial decay function to an optimizer step, given a provided initial_learning_rate, to reach an end_learning_rate in the given decay_steps.
+This schedule applies a polynomial decay function to an optimizer step, given a provided `initial_learning_rate`, to reach an `end_learning_rate` in the given `decay_steps`.
-It requires a step value to compute the decayed learning rate.
-You can just pass a TensorFlow variable that you increment at each training step.
+It requires a `step` value to compute the decayed learning rate.
+You can just pass a TensorFlow variable that you increment at each training `step`.
 The schedule is a 1-arg callable that produces a decayed learning rate when passed the current optimizer step.
 This can be useful for changing the learning rate value across different invocations of optimizer functions.
 It is computed as:

 ```